onizuka-dev/articles-migration/README.md

 ## Important Notes

-- UUIDs must be unique for each article
+- ⚠️ **CRITICAL:** UUIDs must be unique for each article. **NEVER copy a UUID from another article.** Each article must have its own unique UUID v4.
+If two articles share the same UUID, Statamic will only recognize one of them, and the other will not appear in the dashboard.
+Always generate a new UUID using `generateUUID()` or a UUID generator tool.
 - Images must be in the correct asset container
 - Bard format is sensitive to YAML indentation
 - Blocks must have unique IDs within the article